While Disney Plus

 Disney Plus vs Netflix: Availability

 This category is pretty easy to give to Netflix, considering Netflix has had a huge head start on Disney Plus.
 It’s currently in about 190 countries and territories.
 Only four countries don’t have Netflix: China, North Korea, Crimea, and Syria.
-By contrast, Disney Plus is launching just in the U.S., Canada, and the Netherlands.
-It will expand to Australia and New Zealand on November 19.
+By contrast, Disney Plus is available in the U.S., Canada, Netherlands, Australia, and New Zealand.
 It will take a while to roll out in other parts of the world, mainly due to older license agreements to Disney content that are still valid by other networks.
 Disney Plus will expand to the United Kingdom, Germany, France, Italy, and Spain starting on March 31, 2020.

 Netflix content library

-Just in November and December, Netflix will premiere movies like The Irishman, the long-awaited new gangster movie from director Martin Scorsese.
-The service will also launch the first season of the highly anticipated first season of the fantasy series The Witcher.
-It will also drop 6 Underground, the latest big-budget action flick from director Michael Bay and starring Ryan Reynolds.
+In 2019 Netflix premiered movies like The Irishman, the long-awaited new gangster movie from director Martin Scorsese.
+The service also fairly recently launched the first season of the fantasy series The Witcher.
+Let’s not forget about 6 Underground, the latest big-budget action flick from director Michael Bay and starring Ryan Reynolds.
 Plus, you can go back and check out older originals like Stranger Things, Black Mirror, Russian Doll, and much, much more.

 Keep in mind that Netflix has content, both classic and exclusive, for all ages and audiences.